joonas-ahola/vanishing_cyclotomics/README.md

 # vanishing_cyclotomics

-Functions for calculating pth cyclotomic polynomials and 4p real cyclotomic polynomials over finite field F_q for some prime q.
+Functions for calculating p-th cyclotomic and 4p-th real cyclotomic polynomials.
-Polynomials are evaluated at some integer value, and checked whether they vanish over F_q.
+Polynomials are evaluated at some integer value, and checked whether the evaluation vanishes in F_q.

 -------------------------------------------------------------------------------------------
-fn round_1 = function for calculation pth cyclotomic polynomials at x over F_q
+fn round_1 = function for evaluating pth cyclotomic polynomials at x in F_q.

 Inputs:
-- vec_pf_primes, a vector of primes q for F_q.
+- vec_of_primes: a vector of primes for p.
-- ub: value for the upper bound for prime p.
+- ub: upper bound of q.
 - x: value at which cyclotomic polynomial is evaluated
 -------------------------------------------------------------------------------------------
-fn round_2 = function for 4p real cyclotomic polynomials at even x over F_q
+fn round_2 = function for evaluating 4p real cyclotomic polynomials at even x in F_q.

 Inputs:
-- vec_pf_primes, a vector of primes q for F_q.
+- vec_of_primes: a vector of primes p for 4p.
-- ub: value for the upper bound for prime p.
+- ub: upper bound of q.
 - x: value at which cyclotomic polynomial is evaluated.
 -------------------------------------------------------------------------------------------
-fn round_3 = function for 4p real cyclotomic polynomials at all x over F_q
+fn round_3 = function for evaluating 4p real cyclotomic polynomials at all integer x in F_q.

 Inputs:
-- vec_pf_primes, a vector of primes q for F_q.
+- vec_of_primes: a vector of primes p for 4p.
-- ub: value for the upper bound for prime p.
+- ub: upper bound of q.
 - x: value at which cyclotomic polynomial is evaluated.
 -------------------------------------------------------------------------------------------